Changissnz/the_problem_with_ai_exemplified__09-10-2026/README.md

 I provided a stream-of-consciousness on the disparities between A.I. glamour and the BS that some people experienced in the capital markets.

-Here are some screenshots of Grok's interpretation of the article.
+Here are some screenshots of Grok's interpretation of the article before I move on to talking about defects in LLM technologies.

 ![image info](Screenshot%202026-09-10%20225735.png)